BRUCE B. DOWNS BLVD.

 In the 1870s Tampa was in the doldrums.
 Times were bad,

-worst years for Tampa.
-There was nothing going on here; it
+the worst years for Tampa.
+There was nothing going on

-was an isolated community.
-Progress was at a standstill.
-But
+here; it was an isolated community.
+Progress was at a

-the people who lived here seemed to have enjoyed it.
-There
+But the people who lived here seemed to have

-the state of Nebraska.
+influx of people from the state of Nebraska in the 1870s.
 It's not known why exactly.
-They
+They started developing orange

-started developing orange groves along what became Nebraska
+groves along what became Nebraska Avenue, from present-day

 |